Das-Babu/Das-Babu/README.md

     </a>
 </h1>

-I am a Python Developer and machine-learning enthusiast.
-I’m interested in Comptuer Vision.
-I am passionate about technologies and love to learn new things.
+Presently working as a full-stack Salesforce Developer.
+With experiences in Apex, LWC, Javascript,  and git version control system.
+I have a Salesforce Certified Platform Developer.
+I am passionate about technologies, programming,  and love to learn new things.
+Love to binge anime, and play video games.

 #### My Created Apps -
 * **Stone Paper Scissor Game** - A web game created in Python Flask.
 It is classic game and the Computer Vision makes it' more interesting and fun full to play.
 For visit the website [Click Here](https://stone-paper-scissors-game.herokuapp.com/)